Drawdown Equity Release

-How to use the drawdown equity release calculator
+How to use our drawdown equity release calculator

-- the value of your property (which must be a minimum of £70,000 and in the UK)
+• The value of your property (this must be a minimum of £70,000 and in the UK)

-- the age of the youngest homeowner (which must be at least 55)
+• The age of the youngest homeowner (they must be at least 55 years old)

 An introduction to drawdown lifetime mortgages

-Drawdown lifetime mortgages are the most popular type of equity release plan.
+Drawdown lifetime mortgages are one of the most popular types of equity release plans.

 Once the lender has determined the maximum they will lend you, this money is placed in a ‘cash reserve’ facility with them.
 Initially you must borrow a minimum of £10,000 from your ‘cash reserve’.
 After that, you are free to borrow as much as you like, as many times as you like – until your cash reserve is fully used.